thoth-pub/thoth-omp-plugin/README.md

 This is required to use the API credentials provided, that are stored encrypted in the OMP database.

 ## Credits

+This plugin was idealized and sponsored by [Thoth](https://thoth.pub/).

 Developed by [Lepidus Tecnologia](https://github.com/lepidus).